Synchronising your motorcycle carburettors

 First warm up the motorbike, then switch off the engine for the time being.
 Park it on the centre stand, if it has one.
 Now remove the tank and any covers and fairings that may be in the way.
 When pulling off the fuel hose, do not burn your fingers: the engine is hot!
 The fuel bottle must be positioned higher than the carburettors, or else the fuel won't flow.
 If you don't have a fuel bottle, place the tank on a table at an appropriate height right beside the bike, bearing in mind that you will need a longer fuel hose to connect the tank.

-The next job is to find the connection points.
-They may be on the cylinder head (see Fig. 3), the carburettors themselves (generally on the top towards the intake manifold) or actually on the intake manifolds (see Fig. 4).
+Before connecting the tester, you first have to search for the connection points on some motorcycles.
+These are either on the cylinder head (see Fig.3), the carburettors themselves (normally at the top in the direction of the intake manifolds) or on the intake manifolds directly (see Fig.4).
 Also, not all connection types are identical.
 The easiest to find and use are the little nozzles welded into the intake manifolds and fitted with rubber plugs.
 Remove the plug, connect the tube from the vacuum gauge, done.
 However, on some motorcycles you have to locate small screw plugs, unscrew them and replaced them with screw-in nozzle adapters (the most common adapters are generally included with the synchroniser).

 However, we will assume it has been a success and congratulate you on a considerably smoother-running bike and more spontaneous throttle response, making for an even more enjoyable ride than before.
 Now you can disconnect the synchroniser and take the pressure off the tubes by undoing the knurled nuts slightly.
 Put the rubber plugs back in (take the opportunity to check for porosity) or screw the screw plugs back in with care (soft material!).
 Then refit and connect up the tank and cover/fairings, and pour any fuel left in the fuel bottle into the tank.
 Job done!